The Problem of Political Participation

 - Dr Paul Thornton-Smith

 Australia is not immune from the worldwide trend to reduced participation in the democratic process.
 Despite compulsory voting, voter turnout rates in Federal and State elections have been declining.
 In the recent Victorian State election, the voter turnout rate fell from 93% of enrolled electors to just over 90% - the lowest percentage for 73 years.
 Polls and election results reveal growing voter alienation from established parties and processes.

-In this seminar, Paul Thornton-Smith of the Victorian Electoral Commission explains what’s been happening in Victoria, outlining the behaviour of particular groups of voters.
-And Andrea Carson, Associate Professor, Politics, Media and Philosophy at La Trobe University’s School of Humanities and Social Sciences, looks at the broader picture, with particular reference to the role of the media.
+In this seminar, Paul Thornton-Smith of the Victorian Electoral Commission explained what’s been happening in Victoria, outlining the behaviour of particular groups of voters.
+And Andrea Carson, Associate Professor, Politics, Media and Philosophy at La Trobe University’s School of Humanities and Social Sciences, looked at the broader picture, with particular reference to the role of the media.

 Paul Thornton-Smith is a Senior Information and Research Officer at the Victorian Electoral Commission (VEC).
 He has worked at the VEC since 1988, mainly in the areas of voter information, media relations, legislation, political parties and representation.
 Paul is also the secretary of the Electoral Boundaries Commission, and worked on the 2013 redivision of Victorian electoral boundaries.